-Are not enrolled in a Board-approved medical plan.
+➤ The member and Qualified Surviving Spouse/Domestic Partner are not enrolled in a Board-approved medical plan.

-Note: Board-approved health insurance must be cancelled prior to you or your Qualified Surviving Spouse or Qualified Domestic Partner participating in the Reimbursement Program.
+Note: Board-approved health insurance must be cancelled prior to you or your Qualified Surviving Spouse or Domestic Partner participating in the HIPR Program.
 Cancellation forms should be obtained from the current insurance provider.